As parents, I believe we have the responsibility to teach our kids to take care of the environment. And it’s easier than

-I was not sure that it would have such a great impact on them, because, as kids, I thought they would be too preoccupied with school, friends and fun.
+I was not sure that it would have such a great impact on them.
+As kids, I thought they would be too preoccupied with school, friends and fun.
 Well, watching it was not fun at all, but I was very surprised when “Earth Hour” was announced and the kids wanted to take part in it.

-We made our last phone calls to friends, then turned the lights off and spent a nice evening by candlelight, which gave the house a special atmosphere.
+We made our last phone calls to friends, then turned the lights off and spent a nice evening by candlelight, which gave our home a special atmosphere.
 The shower was obviously the highlight of the evening.
 Have you ever tried taking a shower in total darkness?

 - Take your family to the park and talk to them about the joy of being in green, clean, preserved places.

 - When you are outside, pick up your rubbish and teach your kids that, just as they do not litter at home, they should act the same in our “global home”.

 - Have a garden and teach your kids to care for the garden.
 If you live in an apartment building, have pot plants and take care of them.